scaleoutsystems/digital-pathology-tutorial/README.md

       --> data_singlets
       --> labels.npy
 ```

-*(If you are not following this tutorial as part of a workshop, see instructions below for how to obtain the data and create your own partitions)*

 ### 3. Start a client
 You can either start a client natively on Linux/OSX, or use the provided Dockerfile in this repository.